Beyond the Valley of the Dolls: Plot

 Porter offers Kelly $50,000 to relinquish any claim to Susan's inheritance.
 When Kelly angrily rejects his offer at one of Z-Man's parties, Susan learns of his underhanded ploy and severs her ties with him.

 The Carrie Nations release several records despite constant touring and drug use.
 Upset at being pushed to the sidelines, Harris attempts suicide by leaping from the rafters of a sound stage during a television appearance by the band.
 Harris survives the fall but becomes paraplegic from his injuries.

-Kelly devotes herself to caring for Harris and Emerson forgives Pet for her infidelity.
-Casey and Roxanne share a tender romance and Susan Lake is reunited with her former fiancé, Baxter Wolfe.
+Kelly devotes herself to caring for Harris, and Emerson forgives Pet for her infidelity.
+Casey and Roxanne share a tender romance, and Susan Lake is reunited with her former fiancé, Baxter Wolfe.
 This idyllic existence ends when Z-Man invites Casey, Roxanne, and Lance to a psychedelic-fueled party at his house.
 After Z-Man tries to seduce Lance, who spurns him, he reveals that he has breasts and is a female in drag.
 Z-Man goes on a murderous rampage: he kills Lance with a sword, stabs his servant Otto to death, and shoots Roxanne and Casey, killing them.

 Responding to a desperate phone call Casey made shortly before her death, Kelly, Harris, Pet, and Emerson arrive at Z-Man's house to subdue him.
 Pet is wounded in the melee, which ends in Z-Man's death.
-Harris is able to move his feet, the start of his recovery from paralysis.
+Harris is able to move his feet, which is the start of his recovery from paralysis.
 Three couples—Kelly and Harris, Pet and Emerson, and Susan and Baxter—wed while Porter watches from outside the courthouse window.